-Freedom, Honesty, Equality of Opportunity, Solidarity and Responsibility – these are the fundamental values of the Julius Raab Foundation that need to be reflected by our working space.
-We actively exercise team-based collaborative work ethic.
+Freedom, Honesty, Equity of Opportunity, Solidarity and Responsibility – these are the fundamental values of the Julius Raab Foundation that need to be reflected by our working space.
+We actively exercise a team-based collaborative work ethic.
 As a think tank the Foundation drafts and develops contemporary ideas for the concept of social market economy.
 Furthermore, always differently configured teams work on various topics during workshops.
 Appropriate facilities are needed for these purposes.

 The facilities allow for varying group sizes and modes of operation.
 The fully mirrored entrance emphasises the transparent and friendly working environment.
 The light green rubber flooring seemingly pours from the entrance area into the open and large group working spaces and the adjacent hallway connecting to other rooms.
 The colour is selected to reflect the idea of ‘free thinking on green grassland’.